DBraun/TD-Faust/README.md

 #### Compiling locally

 If you need to compile `TD-Faust.dll` yourself, you should first install [Python 3.11](https://www.python.org/downloads/release/python-3117/) to `C:/Python311/` and confirm it's in your system PATH.
 You'll also need Visual Studio 2022 and CMake.
-Then open a "x64 Native Tools for Visual Studio" command prompt with Administrator privileges to `thirdparty/libfaust` and run `python download_libfaust.py`.
-Then `cd` to this repo's root directory and run `python build_tdfaust.py`.
+Then open a "x64 Native Tools for Visual Studio" command prompt with Administrator privileges to this repo's root directory and run `python build_tdfaust.py`.

 ### macOS